 The University reports the number of animals that are used in research by species each year.

-In 2017, the University used 225,366 animals in research.
-The vast majority of these were rodents, predominantly mice and rats (78.2%), and fish (19.7%).
+In 2018, the University carried out 194,174 scientific procedures involving animals.
+The vast majority of these involved rodents, predominantly mice and rats (79.9%), and fish (17.5%).
 Client-owned pet dogs were involved in studies at the Royal (Dick) School of Veterinary Studies aimed at improving care for sick animals.
 (See: Vitamin d in study spotlight).

 Dogs (client-owned pets taking part in studies at the Royal (Dick) School of Veterinary Studies)